SKB-CGN/ioBroker.energiefluss/README.md

 - Some Values can have different colors, if their value is below a threshold (consumption, production, grid and battery)
 - Battery icon can be animated while charging or discharging
 - number of animation dots, their distance between each other, length, duration, style and width selectable
+- automatic speed of animation can be used to easily identify the highest consumption within custom elements 1 to 11
 - Display the remaining time of charging your battery (depends on percent and capacity)
 - Slim-Design possible - reduces distance to battery element

 **Technical:**
-- define Datapoints for each element
+- define Datapoints for each element (add a second datapoint to production, additional production, consumption and grid as display for e.g. daily summary)
 - 2 solar production elements possible
 - show battery percent inside car or battery element
 - use different states for feeding into or consuming from the grid